 If you two work with someone regularly or share cubicle walls with them, they must be invited—no picking and choosing.

 Put Together a Planning Committee

 When it comes to planning, loop in a few other coworkers to help with the logistics.
 It's up to you how involved or simple the planning is: You could have a full-blown shower with games, snacks, and drinks, or if you don't have an afternoon to spare, streamline it with just a few treats.
-Pick up a few decorations to dress up your drab meeting room, and don't forget to send out an office-wide meeting invite!
-Great games for office showers, should you be planning a longer event, include the Clothespin Game (Pick a word guests aren't allowed to say, and grab their clothespin if you catch them slipping.
-Whoever has the most clothespins at the end wins!) or a wedding-themed Mad Libs.
-Skip games that focus on knowing the bride and groom, since there's a good chance many coworkers haven't met the groom-to-be!
+Pick up some decorations to dress up your drab meeting room, and don't forget to send out an office-wide meeting invite.

 Cost is also an important factor to keep in mind.
-If your workplace has room in the budget, ask your supervisor if the party could be subsidized.
-Otherwise, the organizers should split the cost amongst themselves.
+If your workplace has room in the budget, ask your supervisor if the party could be expensed.
+Otherwise, the organizers should split the cost among themselves.